zonkyio/embedded-database-spring-test/README.md

 The library can be combined with different database providers.
 Each of them has its advantages and disadvantages summarized in the table below.

 Docker provides the greatest flexibility, but it can be slightly slower than the native versions.
-However, the change of the database provider is really easy, so you can try all of them.
+However, the change of database providers is really easy, so you can try them all.

+You can either configure a provider for each class separately by `@AutoConfigureEmbeddedDatabase(provider = ...)` annotation, or through `embedded-database.provider` property globally.

 |                                   |       [Docker][docker-provider]      |             [Zonky][zonky-provider]             | [OpenTable][opentable-provider] | [Yandex][yandex-provider] |
 |:---------------------------------:|:------------------------------------:|:-----------------------------------------------:|:-------------------------------:|:-------------------------:|